temochka/macos-automation/README.md

 ### Link to an OmniFocus task

-Quickly link to any OmniFocus task or project via Alfred search.
-The currently active window is automatically hooked to the task.
+Insert a link to another OmniFocus task via Alfred search.
+Create a bi-directional link via Hook app.

 <!-- End OmniFocus -->